Difference Between Beltline and Corridor

 Not Preserved: The right-of-way was not preserved, and should it be built adjacent to existing subdivisions, mitigation efforts are limited to noise walls, which are costly.

-Regulatory Concerns: Previous studies indicated that a road of this type needs to be located 800 feet from subdivisions to comply with noise regulations.
+Regulatory Concerns: Previous studies platted a road of this type 1200 feet from subdivisions to comply with noise regulations.

-Farmland Impacts: This route would divide several farms.
+Farmland Impacts: This route would divide several farms and remove 64 acres of prime farmland.

 Overview: The hybrid option combines Alternative 4 on the northern half and 29th Avenue on the southern half, incorporating a curve south of Rose Street to avoid residential impacts in the north.